laithsakka/Grafter/README.md

 This part considers that the user is using TreeFuser2. you can run tree-fuser simply as tree-fuser file.cpp --

-TreeFuser will look for sequqnce of traversals that traverse the same structure and try to fuse them, It will update the files, make sure to operate on a copy of the files or create a backup.
+TreeFuser will look for sequence of traversals that traverse the same structure and try to fuse them, It will update the files, make sure to operate on a copy of the files or create a backup.

 ## Language
 TreeFuser operates on code written in subset of C++ language, the code can coexists with other general C++ code without problems.
 The restrictions are for the functions that are annotated to be considered for fusion by TreeFuser.

-There are four main annotations that are used in TreeFuser langauage:
+There are four main annotations that are used in TreeFuser language:

-1. tree_structure : A class annotation that indentifies tree structures:
+1. tree_structure : A class annotation that identifies tree structures:
-2. tree_child: A class member annotation that idenitifes recursiveFields:
+2. tree_child: A class member annotation that identifies recursive Fields:
-3. tree_traversals: Indentify tree traversals
+3. tree_traversals: Identify tree traversals
-4. abstract_access.
+4. abstract access.

-An example of a code written for treefuser is bellow for more comlicated examples check examples folder.
+An example of a code written for TreeFuser is bellow for more complicated examples check examples folder.

 ```c++
 #include <assert.h>